kien5436/You-Dont-Know-JS/up & going/ch1.md

 * You should define functions for calculating the tax and for formatting the price with a "$" and rounding to two decimal places.
 * **Bonus Challenge:** Try to incorporate input into this program, perhaps with the `prompt(..)` covered in "Input" earlier.
 You may prompt the user for their bank account balance, for example.
 Have fun and be creative!

 OK, go ahead.
 Try it.
-Don't peek at my code listing until you've given it a shot yourself!
+Don't peek at my mã listing until you've given it a shot yourself!

 **Note:** Because this is a JavaScript book, I'm obviously going to solve the practice exercise in JavaScript.
 But you can do it in another language for now if you feel more comfortable.